- Northern europe

 The Strøget is one of the most popular streets among tourists, considered to be one of the longest pedestrian streets in Europe, stretching over 1 km long.
 The street is full of shops, restaurants, and cafes for you to indulge yourself in.

 If you are like me who doesn't care much about shopping, Strøget is still a great place to drop by for an hour or two as the place prove to be a great location for people-watching and experiencing the coziness culture (hygge) through one of the many beautiful comfy cafes surrounding the area.

 This is a dead giveaway since this bronze statue of the Little Mermaid, named after the famous fairy tale by the Danish author, Hans Christian Andersen, is one of the most popular tourist attraction of Copenhagen.
 It is a little further out from the city center but if you are able to get up early and make your way here during sunrise, you will be rewarded with a stunning view of the statue, reflecting on the calm water of the sea, one of the best photos you can get of the statue.

-And that is it for the 10 best things to do in Copenhagen list.
+And that is it for a one day in Copenhagen itinerary.
 What do you think?
-Did I miss anything on the list?
+Did I miss anything on the itinerary?
 If so, feel free to let me know in the comments below.

 Further Reading for Denmark and Other Nordic Countries